Beiyang government: The Warlord Era (1916–1920)

-Li Yuanhong succeeded Yuan as president on June 7.
-Due to his anti-monarchist stance in Nanjing, Feng Guozhang became vice president.
-Duan Qirui retained his position as premier.
-The original parliament elected in 1913 reconvened on August 1 and restored the provisional constitution.
-There were three factions in parliament now: Sun Yat-sen's Chinese Revolutionary Party, Liang Qichao's Constitution Research Clique, and Tang Hualong's Constitution Discussions Clique.

-The first order of business was the creation of a national army.
-This was problematic as the southerners reacted suspiciously in fear that they may be deprived of their commands to untrustworthy Beiyang generals.
-No progress was made on this issue.
+Vice President Li Yuanhong succeeded Yuan as president.
+Li reinstated the 1912 provisional constitution and reconvened the December 1912 parliament; legally, it was unclear whether Yuan's 1914 constitutional compact had priority or if the parliamentary members' three-year terms had expired.
+Duan Qirui, acting premier since 1913 and who opposed Yuan's imperial restoration, became premier and brought the support of old Beiyang army officers.
+In June 1917, Zhang Xun launched a military coup d'état; his forces occupied Beijing and announced the restoration of the Qing Empire with Puyi as emperor.
+The restoration ended when rival generals captured the city in July.
+The coup demonstrated the primacy of the warlords over the central government.

-The second issue was World War I. Premier Duan and Liang Qichao was in favor of entering the war on the Allied side.
+Duan and Liang Qichao was in favor of entering the war on the Allied side.
 President Li and Sun Yat-sen were opposed.
 Duan managed to strongarm parliament into breaking ties with the German Empire.
 Li fired Duan when his secret loans from Japan were revealed.
 Duan denounced his removal as illegal and set up base in Tianjin.
 Most of the Beiyang generals sided with Duan and demanded the dissolution of parliament.
 In June 1917, General Zhang Xun offered to mediate and went to Beijing with his soldiers.
 Backed with German funds and arms, he occupied the capital and forced Li to dissolve parliament.
 On July 1, he shocked the country by restoring Puyi as emperor.

 After escaping to the Japanese legation, Li reappointed Duan Qirui as premier and charged him with protecting the republic.
 Duan led an army that quickly defeated the Manchu Restoration.
 Li resigned as president and was succeeded by Feng Guozhang.
 Duan refused to restore parliament due to his unpleasant experiences with it in the past.
 He argued that his victory over the Manchu Restoration counted as a second Xinhai Revolution and set out to craft a new provisional senate which would draft the election rules for a new parliament; this senate cut the number of seats in the future parliament by nearly half.

 His opponents, including President Feng, disagreed, claiming that, under Duan's argument, he should resign, as the position of premier could not exist independently from parliament.
 Sun Yat-sen and his followers moved to Guangzhou to set up a rival government under the Constitutional Protection Movement with the backing of the Yunnan clique and the Old Guangxi clique.
 A rump of the old parliament held an extraordinary session.